-While some trading mistakes are unavoidable, it is important that you don’t make a habit of them and learn from both successful and unsuccessful positions.
-With that in mind, these are the 10 most common trading mistakes.
+Some trading mistakes are unavoidable, but it’s important that you learn from your successful and unsuccessful positions.
+With that in mind, we look at some of the most common trading patterns and mistakes.

-We’re going to look at each of these mistakes separately, and show you some techniques for avoiding them so that you can be better prepared during your time on the markets.
+In this article, we are going to look at the ten biggest trading mistakes and show you some techniques for avoiding them so that you can mirror the behaviours of successful traders.

 Not researching the markets properly